rust-stuco/lectures/week8/slides.md

 # `longest` error

-For some reason, our attempt does not compile.
+Unfortunately, our attempt will not compile:

 ```
 error[E0106]: missing lifetime specifier